JSTOR-Labs/pep/chromebook_guide/README.md

 3. When prompted to set up the Linux development environment, select Next.
     ![Screenshot with an arrow pointing at the "Next" button.](images/step3.png)

-4. Choose a username and set a disk size of 35GB, then select Install.
+4. Choose a username and use the recommended disk size of 10GB, then select Install.
 Make a note of the username you selected.
     ![Screenshot showing the options for a Linux development environment.
 Arrows point at the username field, the disk size slider, and then "Install" button.](images/step4a.png)
     The installation may take several minutes.
     ![Screenshot showing the progress monitor with a partially filled bar waiting for the Linux environment to finish installing.](images/step4b.png)